Human Events: Influence on Ronald Reagan

 Just before his 1982 tax hike, Reagan met with what he called "some of my old friends from Human Events" (he mentioned Ryskind and M. Stanton Evans), who warned him about "disloyal" White House staff (in particular James Baker) who favored making a deal on taxes with the Democratic Congress.
 (Reagan subsequently made such a deal, in which for each $1 in higher taxes Congress promised $3 in spending cuts.
 Ultimately, both taxes and spending increased.)

 At the 1986 Reykjavík Summit, Reagan told General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev that he could not give up the Strategic Defense Initiative because of "'the people who were the most outspoken critics of the Soviet Union over the years’—he mentioned his favorite paper, Human Events," according to Reeves, "‘They’re kicking my brains out’."

-"Most Harmful Books" list

-In 2005, Human Events published a list of the "Ten Most Harmful Books of the 19th and 20th Centuries:"